Science has been a subject that we have always tried to add naturally into our day and fold into our unit studies even at the high school level.

 - Does a Christian or secular view matter?

-- What type of teacher prep is involved?
+- Is any teacher prep involved?

 - What kind of costs are involved for hands-on and lab?
 We stuck to curriculum that just used items we could find around the house and purchased a few other things like microscopes and lab things, but for the most part, we just used what we had.